Nutlope/pdftochat/README.md

 These are some future tasks that I have planned.
 Contributions are welcome!

-- [ ] Add analytics to track the number of chats & errors with Vercel Analytics events
 - [ ] Add a trash icon for folks to delete PDFs from the dashboard and implement delete functionality
 - [ ] Explore best practices for auto scrolling based on other chat apps like chatGPT
 - [ ] Do some prompt engineering for Mixtral to make replies as good as possible